gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 In the "Deploy" group, click the **Add** button next to "Azure Resource Group Deployment" to add the task.
 Close the "Task catalogue" dialog.

+**Ensure that the Azure Resource Group Deployment task happens before the Deploy Azure App Service task.
+Otherwise there is no infrastructure to deploy the App Service to!**

 ![](media/42.png)

 **Step #4**.

 Click on the "Azure Resource Group Deployment" task.
 Configure it as follows:

-> `Azure Connection Type`: Azure Resource Manager
+**First ensure that Version 1.* is selected for that task (pulldown menu at the right-hand top)**

-> `Azure RM Subscription`: select the Azure subscription endpoint that you created earlier
+> `Azure Subscription`: select the Azure subscription endpoint that you created earlier

 > `Action`: select "Create or Update Resource Group"

 > `Resource Group`: enter `$(ResourceGroupName)` into the box, you will create a variable named this shortly.

 > `Location`: select an Azure location

+> `Template location`: Linked artifact

 > `Template`: click the "..." button and browse to the FullEnvironmentSetupMerged.json file in the ARMTemplates folder.